nkofficial-1005/PentaPen-Penalized-methodologies-for-important-SNP-identification/README.md

 #  Data

 Two  Arabidopsis thaliana  data, AtPolyDB and F1, are used for this study.
 They are obtained from easygwas websites: https://easygwas.ethz.ch/data/public/dataset/view/1/ and https://easygwas.ethz.ch/data/public/dataset/view/42/.
-The AtPolyDB dataset has 1307 instances with 214051 SNPs (or features) and the F1 data set has 372 samples with 204753 SNPs.
+The AtPolyDB dataset has 1307 samples with 214051 SNPs (or features) and the F1 data set has 372 samples with 204753 SNPs.
 Both data sets contain three files: (a) PED file, (b) PHENO file, and (c) MAP file.
 The chosen phenotypes had three different data type as: (a) Binary, (b) Continuous, and (c) Categorical.

 #  Step by step implementation